 With an illustrious five-decade career peppered with covers including Fame, Diamond Dogs, Rebel Rebel, Boys Keep Swinging, Starman, and, most recently, even a bit of Space Oddity, to say that Duran Duran were influenced by and idolised David Bowie is a bit like saying that water is a bit wet.

-Indeed, not only have various band members attempted Suffragette City, TVC 15 and Let’s Dance in concert but Duran also attempted a demo of We Are The Dead, agreed to be the opening act on ten dates of Bowie’s Glass Spider tour AND even bagged the James Bond theme for A View To A Kill after The Dame withdrew from the film project.
+Indeed, a fascination with the Dame was par for the course for a group of guys who looked like they’d walked out of a salon modelling his every tonsorial whim of the previous ten years.
+Not only have various band members attempted Suffragette City, TVC 15 and Let’s Dance in concert but Duran also attempted a demo of We Are The Dead, agreed to be the opening act on ten dates of Bowie’s Glass Spider tour AND even bagged the James Bond theme for A View To A Kill after The Dame withdrew from the film project.

 Back in 2010 John Taylor, the band’s chisel-jawed bassist, wrote a lovely guest editorial article on his hero for Arena Homme Plus magazine which, seeing as today happens to be JT’s 60th birthday I’m delighted to reproduce here at stevepafford.com.